The scapegoat and golden child.

-If the narcissist has more than one child, they will assign them roles.
-The scapegoat child and the golden child.
+If the narcissist has more than one child, they will assign them roles: the scapegoat child and the golden child.

 Narcissists will drive a wedge between anyone and everyone, including their own children.
-The children will often not know they’re been played off against each other.
+The children will often not know they’ve been played off against each other.
 They’ll know there is conflict but will be confused as to why.
 As the narcissist never directly does things, it’s all calculated and manipulation.
-The narcissist just wants everyone around them against each other and all for them. its a case of Abuse by proxy.
+The narcissist just wants everyone around them against each other and all for them.
+It’s a case of Abuse by proxy.

 The narcissist will get the golden child to unwittingly help with the abuse towards the scapegoat child.

 The narcissist will try and get the scapegoat and golden child to dislike each other.
 They will do all they can to drive a wedge.

 The golden child will be pushed to perform and achieve, and when they don’t achieve to the narcissist standards, there will be ridicule, criticism and punishment.
 They use these same tactics also to push them to do what the narcissist wants them to do.
 The children lose their sense of self as they’re too busy trying to be what the parent wants them to be.
 The golden child gets treated so well when they achieve that they don’t always grow to see what’s happening, which is why limited contact for the golden child is best.
 This will be really hard as the golden child will take longer to realise that it’s not true love the narcissist shows them.
 Having one parent that shows them true love will help them achieve the realisation sooner.
 The golden child aims to please as they don’t want the harsh words, silent treatment or punishment.
 They end up with no self-worth.
 The narcissist will say things like, “How dare you to be proud you only got an A. It should have been an A*.”